NUAA-FUG/FCS/README.md

 This script will install Android Studio to your system,and the version of it is 3.1.0.

+### Dropbox.sh

+It will help you install Dropbox in your Fedora.If you live in China,suggest strongly you should run `Cn-spec.sh` before you run this script.

+### IDEA-Community.sh && IDEA-Ultimate.sh

+IntelliJ IDEA,a greatest JAVA IDE.Not only do IDEA support java but also support other program languages like Kotlin.It has two versions.One is free,other one need to buy.`IDEA-Community.sh` will install the free version,`IDEA-Ultimate.sh` will install the version you should buy.

+*version 2018.1*
 ### Mendeley-desktop.sh

-Not only can you use this script to install Mendeley but also update Mendeley in your fedora.
+Not only can you use this script to install Mendeley but also update Mendeley in your Fedora.

-### typora_update.sh

-Just as word shows,this script is used to update typora.For more information,go [this page](https://github.com/Triple-R/typora-update) .

 ### PyCharm-pro.sh